Aruna Shanbaug case

-Aruna Ramchandra Shanbaug (1 June 1948 — 18 May 2015) was an Indian nurse who was at the centre of attention in a court case on euthanasia after spending over 42 years in a vegetative state as a result of a sexual assault.
+Aruna Ramchandra Shanbaug (1 June 1948 – 18 May 2015) was an Indian nurse who was at the centre of attention in a court case on euthanasia after spending over 42 years in a vegetative state as a result of a sexual assault.

 In 1973, while working as a junior nurse at King Edward Memorial Hospital, Parel, Mumbai, Shanbaug was sexually assaulted by a hospital janitor, and remained in a vegetative state afterwards.
 On 24 January 2011, after Shanbaug had been in this state for 37 years, the Supreme Court of India responded to a plea for euthanasia filed by journalist-activist Pinki Virani, setting up a medical panel to examine her.
 The court rejected the petition on 7 March 2011.
 However, in its landmark opinion, it allowed passive euthanasia in India.

 Shanbaug died of pneumonia on 18 May 2015 after being in a persistent vegetative state for nearly 42 years.

 Background

-Aruna Shanbhaug
+Aruna Shanbaug

 Aruna Ramachandra Shanbaug was born on 1 June 1948 to a Konkani-speaking Brahmin Saraswat Gowd Brahmin family in Haldipur, Karnataka.
 She was the eighth among six brothers and three sisters.
 Her father died when she was 10, after which her brothers Balakrishna and Govinda moved to Mumbai to work at Kamala Mills.

-Back in the 1960s, it was't common for girls to enroll in the co-education Rural Education Society (RES) in Haldipur after finishing primary schooling where girls and boys studied separately.
+Back in the 1960s, it was not common for girls to enroll in the co-education Rural Education Society (RES) in Haldipur after finishing primary schooling where girls and boys studied separately.
 Shanbaug was one of the 14 girls in a class of 54 students, and the only one out of all her siblings to complete higher education.
 She borrowed books from seniors at school when she could not afford to buy them.

 Shanbaug moved to Mumbai in 1966 with her aunt's son to pursue nursing; she was 17 at the time.
 She joined King Edward Memorial (KEM) Hospital as a staff nurse after three-and-a-half years, and lived at the nursing hostel, across the road, for several years.

-In the months leading to the attack, Shanbaug informed her family that she wanted their support in marrying Dr. Pratap Desai, a neurosurgeon pursuing his MD at KEM.
+In the months leading to the attack, Shanbaug informed her family that she wanted their support in marrying Pratap Desai, a neurosurgeon pursuing his MD at KEM.
 In response, the family voiced their disapproval as Desai did not belong to the same community as the Shanbaugs.
 During this time, Shanbaug moved to her sister Shanta's house in Worli to save money for her marriage, and for Desai to start a dispensary of his own.